Vaginismus Coping Strategies That Finally Work

 How to Support Your Partner with Vaginismus: A Guide for Men

-Supporting a partner with vaginismus is about more than patience - it requires understanding, empathy, and reconnecting as a couple.
+Supporting a partner with vaginismus is about more than patience - it requires understanding, empathy, and learning how to reconnect as a team.

-• Feeling rejected even though it's not her fault
+• Rejected or unwanted, even though you know it's not her fault

-• Losing erections or finishing too quickly due to tension
+• Losing erections or finishing too quickly because of tension or emotional pressure

-Your nervous system is responding too - but differently.
-When sex feels linked to fear or pain, her body tenses to protect her, while yours may shut down or disconnect as a defense.
+These are natural responses.
+Your nervous system is also involved - just in a different way.
+When sex becomes associated with fear or pain, her body tenses to protect her, while yours might shut down or disconnect as a defense.

 Breaking the Cycle Together